 These include systematic and extensive processing activities, large scale processing of special categories of data or personal data relation to criminal convictions or offences and large scale, systematic monitoring of public areas (CCTV).

-New data portability rights allow an individual to transmit their personal data to another controller in a machine readable format.
+There are also new data portability rights that allow an individual to transmit their personal data to another controller in a machine readable format.
 Organisations must also protect individuals' right to be forgotten when their data is no longer relevant or necessary.
 Procedures should be established to support both these requests.

-Data processing policies and practices will also require a review, as processors are now subject to GDPR obligations and the requirements of their processing agreement with a controller have been expanded.
+Data processing policies and practices are another aspect that will require a review, as processors are now subject to GDPR obligations and the requirements of their processing agreement with a controller have been expanded.
 Internal records must be kept of all data processing activities, with the data tagged and classified.

 GDPR explained: What about Brexit?

 The implementation of such transformative regulation represents a major challenge for British businesses, augmented by the impact of Britain’s the impending exit from the European Union.
-Waiting to act would not be wise.
+Waiting to act would not be wise, particularly as the UK will continue to apply the regulation.

 Non-EU companies still have to comply when the data passes through the EU, even when they have no influence on its direction.
 The uncertainty will inevitably risk breaches if a comprehensive transitional agreement isn’t in place.